 What is a heritage craft?

-For the purposes of this research, a heritage craft is defined as ‘a practice which employs manual dexterity and skill and an understanding of traditional materials, design and techniques, and which has been practised for two or more successive generations’.
+For the purposes of this research, a heritage craft is defined as ‘a practice which employs manual dexterity and skill at the point of production, and an understanding of traditional materials, design and techniques, and which has been practised for two or more successive generations’.

 The research focuses on craft practices which are taking place in the UK at the present time, including those crafts which have originated outside the UK.